bengl/usefulgifs/Readme.md

 #### Why would you do such a pointless thing with such an awesome domain?

 I bought the domain on a whim, and thought "What could I do with this?", and here is the result.
-Besides, this is way better than some SEO parking BS (*What You Need, When You Need It™*).
+Besides, this is way better than some SEO parking BS like *What You Need, When You Need It™*.

 #### But I want a normal URL shortner!